U25B3/BuildingAI-project/README.md

 The initial atempt shows a somewhat positive result, but a larger dataset is needed to improve this model.
 More series parameters are avalible online and the dataset should be improved to include these features.

 ## Acknowledgments
-The series data used to generate this model is fetched from Imdb.
+The series data used to generate this model is fetched from Imdb top 250 series.
+This dataset might not be representable for all series.

 ## License